hminluo/hminluo.github.io/_pages/about.md

 <b>Assistant Branch Manager</b>
 <br>
 <br>
-<b>Max</b> is a beagle/foxhound-looking mutt.
-He holds PhD(og) degrees in Food Science, and  Front-end Security from an unaccredited online university.
+<b>Max</b> is a corgi/foxhound-looking mutt.
+He holds a PhD(og) degrees in Food Science, and Front-End Security from an unaccredited online university.
+He claims he's at least 6 ft when he's standing on a high chair.
+He does modeling as a side gig.
 </p>

 </div>